Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 Family or household members also include individuals and their children who have resided in the household in the previous 12 months.
 A Virginia domestic violence attorney can further advise you in a domestic violence case if a household member accuses you of wrongdoing.

-How to Get the Best Lawyer for Domestic Violence in Virginia
+Possible Penalties for Domestic Violence Offenses in Virginia

-If you have been accused of a criminal offense, you may be wondering how to get the best lawyer for domestic violence in Virginia to handle your case.
 Without proper representation, you may receive up to one year in jail and a $2500 fine for a Class 1 misdemeanor of domestic assault.
-If you receive more than two convictions for any type of domestic violence within 20 years, you can be charged with a Class 6 felony, the penalties for which include a potential sentence of up to five years.
+If you receive more than two convictions for any domestic violence within 20 years, you can be charged with a Class 6 felony, the penalties for which include a potential sentence of up to five years.

 Additional consequences may include, but are not limited to, the following: